tpapp/skeleton.jl/README.md

 [KISS](https://en.wikipedia.org/wiki/KISS_principle): does nothing more than substitute strings into templates.
 For me, this covers 99% of the use cases; the rest I edit manually.

-At this point, I have no intention of making this into a package, let alone registering it.
+~~At this point, I have no intention of making this into a package, let alone registering it.~~ Eating my words here: since I realized I need unit tests, this may evolve into a package.
+But not in the medium run.

 Templates replace the following in files *and filenames*: